Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?

 We also gathered $JHK_s$ magnitudes from the 2MASS All-Sky Extended Source Catalog~\citep[XSC;][]{TMASS} using the NASA/IPAC Infrared Science Archive (IRSA).\footnote{\url{http://irsa.ipac.caltech.edu/frontpage/}} We used the total magnitude calculated from the extrapolated radial surface brightness profile.
 One object (PGC~1361264, host of SN~2010ho) had an $H$-band uncertainty of zero and a magnitude significantly inconsistent with its $JK_s$ magnitudes, so that $H$-band photometric point was not used to determine the mass of PGC~1361264.

+There were 5 galaxies that did not have optical photometry in any of these three surveys or GALEX UV photometry and measurements only from 2MASS were not sufficient to get a reliable host galaxy mass.
+We supplemented those 5 galaxies with optical photometry from \citet[][U20 hereafter]{Uddin20}.
+U20 compared their galaxy photometry with SDSS and derived the best fit linear offsets (U20 Table 1).
+We applied these offsets to their photometry and treated them as SDSS measurements to determine host galaxy mass.
+This set of host galaxies is labeled as ``CSP Host Phot'' to distinguish it from the CSP subsample of SNeIa.

 We use \texttt{kcorrect} \citep{Blanton03, Blanton07} to transform the photometry to the restframe and infer physical parameters\footnote{\texttt{kcorrect} does not return uncertainties on the physical parameters.} such as stellar mass. \texttt{kcorrect} fits galaxy spectral energy distributions from the UV to NIR and relies on \cite{BC03} stellar evolution synthesis models using the \citet{Chabrier03} stellar initial mass function (IMF).